 A lot of things have been shaking up the way we make money and disrupting the economy in the past decade or two.
 The good news is, if you know how to spot new trends and adapt, it’s actually easier than ever for just about anyone to make a quick buck.

 To break it down for you, we’re basically seeing 4 new economies taking over and ruling the way we make money.

 1) Digital economy: from ordering food to personal training, everything that can be made virtual will…most of it has already.

 Pro tip: whatever you do, do it online.
 You can make money faster, and the sky’s the limit.

 2) Sharing economy: peer-to-peer networks, sharing access to goods and services, renting out everything from your apartment to your boat to your clothes.
 The sharing economy is taking over, and it’s expected to increase by over 2000% in 10 years.

 Pro tip: Airbnb is the world’s largest accommodation provider… and they own no real estate.
 Uber?
 The biggest taxi company, but they own no cars.
 When you build a business like this, you don’t have to invest in physical assets, because they’re all being traded by your users.
 Brilliant.

-3) Gig economy: Like I mentioned above, self-employment is the future.
+3) Gig economy: As I mentioned above, self-employment is the future.
 Data from freelancer websites shows that half the population will be self-employed by 2020.

 Pro tip: Why have a boss when you can work for your OWN dream?
 Whatever your money-making scheme, do it for you, not someone else.
 No amount of money is worth giving up your freedom.